SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/README.md

 # IT-Support-AND-System-Admin-Lab-Portfolio-

-A hands-on IT lab portfolio, independently developed to simulate enterprise IT environments and demonstrate practical skills in system administration, Active Directory, Microsoft 365 identity management, and endpoint security.
-This portfolio is developed from scratch to reflect the exact tasks IT professionals perform in the workplace — with structured weekly modules, practical labs, and documentation of every fix, misconfiguration, and lesson learned along the way.
+A hands-on portfolio simulating real-world IT environments — focused on support workflows, identity management, system administration, and Microsoft technologies.

+Built from scratch to mirror the responsibilities of entry-level IT Support and Junior Sysadmin roles, this project documents every lab, fix, failure, and breakthrough — with clarity and purpose.

 ---

 ## Objective

-To build a strong, practical foundation in system administration and enterprise IT operations by simulating real company scenarios:
+To build job-ready expertise in modern IT support and systems administration by simulating real-world company scenarios:

-- Managing Windows Server & Clients in a virtual lab
+- Managing Windows Server environments (AD DS, DNS, GPO, RDP)
-- Administering Microsoft 365 and Entra ID (Azure AD) users
+- Administering Microsoft 365 / Entra ID (Azure AD)
-- Enforcing Group Policies (GPO), backups, Intune device management
+- Implementing Group Policies, RODC setup, and IFM-based DC promotion
+- Practicing PowerShell scripting for account, policy, and access management
-- Troubleshooting login issues, DNS failures, RDP access, and endpoint security
+- Troubleshooting login failures, DNS issues, RDP access, NTFS permissions
+- Preparing for certifications: **MD-102**, **AZ-900**

-This portfolio is built with **curiosity and consistency**, documenting not just what worked — but how things broke, how they were fixed, and what I learned.
+This portfolio reflects a mindset of **discipline and deep curiosity**, documenting not just what worked — but *what broke, how it was fixed,* and *what was learned* along the way.

+---

+## What’s Included

+- Active Directory setup and domain join configuration
+- Group Policy enforcement and security settings
+- Multi-DC setup using IFM and Read-Only Domain Controller (RODC)
+- Microsoft 365 MFA configuration with Conditional Access
+- Troubleshooting account lockouts, Outlook sync, and RDP access
+- Ticket simulations and SOP documentation
+- PowerShell scripting for admin-level operations

+> Lab includes: **screenshots, fix logs, SOPs, and command documentation**

 ---